Valproic Acid

 WHO/IFCC Reference Material

-The Randox Lp(a) assay is calibrated in nmol/l and traceable to the WHO/IFCC reference material (IFCC SRM 2B) and provides an acceptable bias compared with the Northwest Lipid Metabolism Diabetes Research Laboratory (NLMDRKL) gold standard method.
+The Randox Lp(a) assay is calibrated in nmol/L and traceable to the WHO/IFCC reference material (IFCC SRM 2B), providing minimal bias.
+Measuring Lp(a) in nmol/L accurately reflects particle concentration and avoids size-related bias present in traditional mass-based methods, ensuring consistency with the Northwest Lipid Metabolism Diabetes Research Laboratory (NLMDRKL) gold standard method.

 Dedicated Five-Point Calibrator Available